theochem/horton/doc/user_estruct_hf_dft.rst

 and some control options.
 Such an input-file interface for HORTON is under construction.
 The script interface, explained here, is more expressive and laborsome than a regular input file, because you basically have to write the main program.
-It also offers the advantage that you can to tinker more with the internals.
+However, it has the advantage of flexibility, since you can tinker more with the individual steps in the calculation.

 HORTON can do restricted and unrestricted HF/DFT SCF calculations in various different ways.
 The following sections cover the typical steps of a calculation: